CZ-NIC/knot-resolver/doc/upgrading-to-6.rst

 The documentation structure is basically the same.
 Otherwise, you will have to search for the option in the documentation separately.

-If you have some custom Lua code in your configuration, you can use it in :ref:`lua section <config-lua>` of declarative configuration.
+If you have some custom Lua code in your configuration, you can use it in the :ref:`lua section <config-lua>` of the declarative configuration.
 However, it has some limitations and we cannot guarantee 100% functionality.
-For example, a configuration based on the systemd instance name will not work.
+For example, a configuration that uses the systemd instance name will not work.

 Reconfiguration
 ---------------

-To load the modified configuration, just use ``reload`` and all running workers should be reconfigured without the resolver downtime.
+To load the modified configuration, use the ``reload`` command.
+All running workers will be restarted sequentially, resulting in a zero-downtime configuration reload.
-This was not possible before version 6.
-It was necessary to manually restart all running ``kresd@`` instances.
+This was not possible before version 6, as it was necessary to manually restart all running ``kresd@`` instances.

 .. code-block:: bash